Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Lane snappers are aggressive and will put up a fight when hooked.
 They are often found in shallow waters over coral reefs, ledges and hard bottom areas, and sandy areas with vegetation.
 They can also be found deep in the water column and at the bottom where they feed.

-Lane snappers grow to about 14 inches in length, although you can find some that are large as 20 inches.
+Lane snappers grow to about 14 inches in length, although you can find some that are as large as 20 inches.
 Lane snappers will not weigh more than 7 pounds.
 A simple chicken rig with shrimp or cut bait will work for lane snapper.

 Lane snapper can be found all along the Florida coast.
-You can find them in coral reefs, sandy and rocky areas.
+You can find them in coral reefs, and sandy and rocky areas.
 They are seen in shallow waters and offshore waters.
 When fishing for lane snapper off Florida’s coast, anglers use baitcasting, bottom fishing, trolling, jigging, night fishing, and drift fishing.
 The Florida size limit for lane snapper is 8 inches.

 1. Bottom Fishing